Maternal Pelvic Health Clinic

 Appointments

-At this time, referrals for patients pre-registered or previously delivered at BC Women's Hospital will be accepted.
-Referrals to the Maternal Pelvic Health Clinic can be made by completing the referral form with the following link Maternal Pelvic Health Referral Form
+At this time, we will accept referrals for patients pre-registered or previously delivered at BC Women's Hospital.
+You can make referrals to the Maternal Pelvic Health Clinic by completing the Maternal Pelvic Health Referral Form (PDF).

 Tab Heading